sullyps/alcove/DESIGN_GUIDE.md

 * This system is intended to be used by expert system administrators.
 While intuitive, it should not reduce functionality for the sake of simple and easy use.
-* This system has two tightly integrated components: The backup system (NodeJS process) and its external reporting system (ExpressJS webapp).
+* This system has two tightly integrated components: The backup system (NodeJS process) and its external monitoring system (ExpressJS webapp).
 * To minimize runtime issues, all configuration most be explicitly checked for sanity before the process is allowed to startup.
 * All important information should be written to a well organized set of log files.
 Even in the